 Read more

-Our interview process, stringent qualifications, and background screening ensure that only the best 10th Grade tutors in Halifax work with Varsity Tutors.
+Our interview process, stringent qualifications, and background screening ensure that only the best 10th Grade tutors work with Varsity Tutors.
 To assure a successful experience, you're paired with one of these qualified tutors by an expert director - and we stand behind that match with our money-back guarantee.

 Receive personally tailored 10th Grade lessons from exceptional tutors in a one-on-one setting.
 We help you connect with the best tutor for your particular needs while offering flexible scheduling to fit your busy life.

-Halifax 10th Grade Tutoring FAQ
+10th Grade Tutoring FAQ

 Is your student in a sophomore slump?
 The second year of high school is often written off as the least important because it does not carry the pressure of freshman year, and students are not yet constructing their college applications and taking college entrance exams as they do during their junior and senior years.
 Despite its perceived unimportance, strong academic performance during the sophomore year of high school is critical for creating a solid academic record to send to colleges.
 Whether your student needs help getting organized and sticking to an academic schedule or has specific concerns about certain courses, Varsity Tutors can help you and your child to connect with a tutor who can help.